sonnywerb/ralle/README.md

 RALLE:
 Ready And Looking LivE

-RALLE is a lightweight Windows tray app that keeps your PC active so you don't have to think about it.
+Ralle is a lightweight Windows tray app that keeps your PC active so you don't have to think about it.

 ## Installation

 1. Download latest version of the installer `.exe` from Releases.
 2. After downloading, run the installer
 3. Select whether you want to create start menu/desktop shortcut
-4. RALLE will be installed in `C:\Users\<user>\AppData\Local\RALLE`
+4. Ralle will be installed in `C:\Users\<user>\AppData\Local\RALLE`

 > **Note:** if you have a version older than 1.1.0 already installed, uninstall it first
 > (Settings > Apps > RALLE > Uninstall) before installing the new version.
 Versions